SAP-samples/xsa-cap-migration/README.md

   ### 2.4: Update the Other Database Artifacts:
   Just like the Database Tables, the other HANA artifacts should also be renamed as the entities referenced in those artifacts no longer exist after calling the rename procedure, so on access it will throw an error.
 So, in the CAP Application, make the below changes

+  **Note:** All the below steps can be done automatically if the [migration-script](https://github.com/SAP-samples/xsa-cap-migration/blob/main/migration-script) is used to convert the application from XSA to CAP.

   - Delete the .hdbtabledata and .csv files.
     **Note:** When we migrate the HDI container the data will be retained so the sample data is not required.
 Retaining these files might lead to duplicate entry errors during deployment in case your table expects to have unique records.